 By Kris Rich, NBC-HWC, CPT, CET

 This time of year, the yardwork seems never-ending.
 The grass is growing faster than we can keep up with, the garden needs weeding, plus—all those flower pots aren’t going to plant themselves.
-You may find yourself skipping the gym or exercise in order to keep up on the yardwork.
+With COVID-19 shutting down gyms, you may find yourself skipping online workouts or that daily walk or jog in order to keep up on the yardwork.
 The good news?
 All that mowing and trimming is actually a pretty great workout by itself.
 Read on to find out how yardwork benefits your overall fitness.

 Increased heart rate.
 All that lifting and bending and stooping and standing up again—it really gets your heart rate up.
 Yardwork is a great way to get some cardiovascular exercise, increasing the oxygen flow to the heart while reducing blood pressure.
 Just make sure to keep a water bottle handy to stay hydrated.